BYUCamachoLab/simphony/docs/source/tutorials/intro.rst

 --------------------
 Before we can use a model in our circuit, we need to instantiate it.
-When we instantiate a model we call the resulting object a component--the difference being that components can have state outside of what is defined by the model it references.
+When we instantiate a model we call the resulting object a component.
+The difference between models and components is that we can add any kind of state to a component after it has been instantiated, outside of what the model defines.

 Simphony includes a default library of models from the `SiEPIC PDK`_ (developed at the University of British